takikawa/racket-dockerfiles/README.md

 How to use
 ----------

-If you already have Docker installed, take the following steps:
+If you already have Docker installed, take the following steps to build an image:

   * `git clone https://github.com/takikawa/racket-dockerfiles.git`
   * `cd racket-dockerfiles/<dir>`